security-force-monitor/research-handbook/source/units_relations.rst

 Relation
 ########

-The ``Relation`` claim type describes the relationships between units and the position of a unit in a hierarchical structure of a branch of the security and defence forces of a specific country.
-"Unit Relation" claims also describe clusters of units, such as those found in joint operations or international peacekeeping missions.
+The ``relation`` claim type describes how a ``unit`` relates to another ``unit``.
+This can be used to model a hierarchical "tree" where one ``unit`` is subordinate to another.
+A ``relation`` can also be used to model joint-task force or other multi-unit grouping where the grouping is comprised of members from multiple different units.

 Unit Relation: Summary of claim attributes
 ******************************************